NucleusEngineering/serverless/.journey/00-run.neos.md

 You now have a good feel for what it means to build and deploy your code to Cloud Run.

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

+This completes Module 1.
+You can now wait for the live session to resume or continue by yourself and on-demand.

 When you are ready to proceed to the next chapter to learn more about Cloud Build execute the following command in the shell: